 The Company prepares, twice a year, a detailed investor briefing pack.
-This coincides with the release of the Annual Report (including the Financial Statements) and includes an outline of the most recent results, a number of key messages relevant to the operation of the Company and key points relating to the outlook of the business.
+This coincides with the release of the Interim Report and the Annual Report (including the Financial Statements) and includes an outline of the most recent results, a number of key messages relevant to the operation of the Company and key points relating to the outlook of the business.